 Inspiring people with Disabilities though Awareness, Resources, Empowerment and Unity

-SUE DYMOND - CEO
+SUE DYMOND - Executive Chair

 Sue is the mother of 2 wonderful daughters.
 Chloe is the youngest and has Down syndrome.
 Sue has always been an active advocate for Chloe and wrote a book about their journey: Removing the Fear of raising a child with Down syndrome – ‘WAISING MISS CHLOE’

 She has been involved in volunteer work for over 30 years.
 She is a very experienced Board member, serving on the AGSO Board as the Aust Chairperson for Alateen, the Committee of Management of the Down Syndrome Victoria, as well as various other subcommittees.
 Sue is passionate about justice and fairness for all and believes everyone has the ability to make a difference - no matter how seemingly small.
 She is also a qualified counsellor.